apache/seatunnel/docs/en/connector-v2/sink/SftpFile.md

 ### field_delimiter [string]

 The separator between columns in a row of data.
-Only needed by `text` and `csv` file format.
+Only needed by `text` file format.

 ### row_delimiter [string]